 1. Rinse 1 cup of basmati rice or long grained rice, until the water runs clear of the starch.
 Then soak the rice in water covering the rice grains up-to 1 to 1.5 inches for 20 to 30 minutes.
-Drain and set aside.
+Drain all the water and set it aside.

-2. Bring water, salt and a few drops of oil to a gentle boil.
+2. Bring 3.5 cups water, ½ teaspoon salt and ¼ teaspoon oil to a gentle boil.
 Use any neutral tasting oil.

 3. Add the drained soaked rice.

-4. Simmer on a low flame, until the rice grains are just cooked or al dente – meaning they should have a slight bite to them.
+4. Simmer on a low to medium-low heat, until the rice grains are just cooked or al dente – meaning they should have a slight bite to them.